BVictorB/functional-programming/README.md

 - _**Is it free to park at night in the parking garages compared to on the street?**_
 ***
 ### Required datasets
 I will need a few datasets to retrieve all the data that I will need for the assignment.
 Most of the data that I will need is available in the RDW datasets.
-But I also need some data that is not available.
+But I also need some data that is not available (the history of parking prices in Amsterdam).
 I am going to get in contact with the people from 'Data and Information Amsterdam' to ask them for the data.
 These datasets are already useful for my assignment:
 - [GEO Parkeer Garages](https://opendata.rdw.nl/Parkeren/GEO-Parkeer-Garages/t5pc-eb34) (RDW):
     * GEO data of parking garages